beepbeeptechnology/beepbeeptechnology.github.io/docs/transformation.md

 We think about data transformations in terms of the following categories, with a range of different objectives and corresponding approaches.

 === "Cleanse"
     Data cleanse activities automate the 'correction' of data, whether that is filtering out duplicate rows, cleaning unwanted characters from strings which can cause downstream errors.
-Cleanse activities can use native functionality and/or some more custom functions.
+Cleanse activities can use native functionality and/or some generic or case-specific custom functions.

 === "Convert"
     To leverage the full capabilities of BigQuery, it is important to ensure that data types are correct, which can be complex depending on the precise format the data is received in.
 Date and time formats can pose particular challenges, as well as differing national standards.

 === "Filter"
-    Common transformation actions are to filter down unwanted or unused columns from the data - improving downstream performance - or to filter down the dataset based on a column values combination of column values, expose a subset of the data to downstream tools.
+    Common transformation actions are to filter down unwanted or unused columns from the data - improving downstream performance - or to filter down the dataset based on a set combination of column values, to expose a subset of the data to downstream tools.

 === "Aggregate"
-    [Aggregate functions](https://cloud.google.com/bigquery/docs/reference/standard-sql/aggregate_functions) then perform some kind of aggregation on the date, grouping the date by a set of dimensions and executing a computation on the rows which correspond to the dimension set.
+    [Aggregate functions](https://cloud.google.com/bigquery/docs/reference/standard-sql/aggregate_functions) then perform some kind of aggregation on the date, grouping the date by a set of dimensions and executing a computation on the corresponding rows.
 Example functions are `MIN`, `MAX`, `SUM` or `COUNT` and normally result in a different (lower) output row count.

 === "Compute"
     Computation functions are more complex and are often based on [Analytic Functions](https://cloud.google.com/bigquery/docs/reference/standard-sql/analytic-function-concepts), and can achieve complex computational outputs in a single step such as row occurrence counts, or encapsulated in datafunctions to quickly compute e.g. grouped moving averages.